shred/a4000-bom/content/index.md

 * This mainboard, fully assembled and tested
 * A power supply (and a Mate-N-Lok connector/adapter unless an original PSU is used)
 * A CPU board
-* One 2MB SIMM for the Chip RAM
+* One 2MB SIMM module (**double** sided) for Chip RAM

 For a complete Amiga 4000D you also need:

 * A computer case (and the skills to make it fit unless it's the original case)
-* One to four 4MB SIMMs for Fast RAM
+* Up to four 4MB SIMM modules (**single** sided) for Fast RAM
 * An Amiga 4000 daughterboard
 * An Amiga keyboard and Amiga mouse
 * Hard disk drives and floppy disk drives at your discretion

-See [this article](http://amigadev.elowar.com/read/ADCD_2.1/AmigaMail_Vol2_guide/node0162.html) for the SIMM types.
+For the SIMMs, standard PS/2 72-pin modules can be used (FPM or EDO, parity bit on 36 bit SIMMs will be ignored).
+Access time must be 80ns or faster.
+For the Fast RAM 60ns modules should be preferred, as the Amiga can be switched to 60ns access time via software.
+See [this article](http://amigadev.elowar.com/read/ADCD_2.1/AmigaMail_Vol2_guide/node0162.html) for more details about suitable SIMM types.

 ## Battery and Capacitors